rtran015/GA-Iguana/README.md

     - C: Group (This is based off the amount of rows you want to pull.
 Cells can be filled in series to n groups)
     - D: Start index
     - E: Direct link to this Report (See note)
-      - At bottom of page, copy "Direct link to this Report" URL and paste in E3
+      - At bottom of Query Explorer page, copy "Direct link to this Report" URL and paste in E3
     - F: Populated Direct link to this Report
       - Populated Direct link to this Report
     - G: Download Results as TSV
-      - At bottom of page, right click "Download Results as TSV," and click "copy link address," then paste in G3.
+      - At bottom of Query Explorer page, right click "Download Results as TSV," and click "copy link address," then paste in G3.
     - H: Populated DL URL
       - (Update the formula in H3 to match the URL pasted in G3.
 Note: Output is download URL with start-index updated to match D:D).
       - After updating H:H, click H3 to verify URL works (a new tab will open and start a download).
 When this works, open all URLs to download all files.
 Highlight all cells, right click, open links.